 Surprisingly these nine species are not related, belonging to seven different plant families.
 This illustrates the strong advantage for all plants to evolve anatomically and physiologically to become better at doing what plants do best – to grow.
 If they do this better than other plants in the area they can survive there.
 This type of change is called “convergent evolution,” the name suggesting that unlike species become more alike over time.

-Join us for a guided hike in May.
 You will never regret building a closer relationship with nature.
 To quote Wordsworth, “Nature never did betray the heart that loved her.”